krakenjs/krakenjs.github.io/_posts/2015-07-09-upgrading-makara.md

         }
 ```

 Do the same for the `"js"` engine.
-The configuration is exactly the same as the `"dust"` engines.
+The configuration is exactly the same as the `"dust"` engines, only using the `"js"` method instead of the `"dust"` method.

 At this point, you may want to consider using the `"dust"` engine even in production, but with `"cache"` turned on (the default).
 Caching now works properly with multiple languages, and won't continuously recompile templates in that case.
 The only reason to disable caching is for development.